cashoefman/How_To_SetUp_Go_On_Raspberry_Pi/README.md

 echo export GOPATH="$HOME/golang" >> $HOME/.profile
 source $HOME/.profile

+## Testing it!
+Now to quickly test and see if it all works type 'go version'

 ### Upgrades

 If you want to upgrade to a newer version of Go, remove the older installed version first with 'sudo rm -r /usr/local/go'